 Where are we today?

 Last year, the abortion industry expanded abortion pill clinical trials and rolled out a ‘no-test’ abortion protocol under the guise of COVID-19, despite the fact that they had this plan in the works prior to the pandemic.
-In April of 2021, the Biden FDA temporarily enabled abortion pill distribution by mail during COVID-19 pandemic, and is are expected to update the decision sometime this fall.
+In April of 2021, the Biden FDA temporarily enabled abortion pill distribution by mail during COVID-19 pandemic but made the change permanent as of December 2021, when it weakened the REMS safety requirements by eliminating the in-person dispensing requirement and enabling the abortion pill to be shipped by mail.
+Then, on January 3, 2023, the Biden FDA went even further, by allowing the abortion pill to be sold through retail pharmacies with a prescription.

 Today, the abortion industry is seeking to lift the REMS on the abortion pill and expand its use through self-managed and DIY abortion.
 This process puts the responsibility of seeing the remains of the child and disposal of “fetal remains” squarely on the teenager or woman taking the pills.
 Additional schemes by abortion insiders involve committing abortions past the approved FDA gestational age limit, knowing the failure rate of the abortion pill increases with gestational age.
 In addition, they have proposed “advanced provision” of the pills before pregnancy, pushing unregulated online abortion pill dispensaries, and even illegal distribution of the drug.